okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/ios/enrollmentintegrationsteps.md

 >**Note:** The response from the server specifies either the next step, an error, or a message, such as an incorrect code.
 The code that handles the response may need to show different UI, depending on the step.
 The `IDXClientDelegate` protocol includes two other functions: `idx(client:didReceive<Token>:)` handles receiving a sign-in token, and   `idx(client:didReceive<Error>:)` handles errors.

-### 4: Display a list of possible authenticator factors
+### 4: Display a list of authenticators available for enrollment

 After verifying the username and password, the server sends a remediation of type `.selectAuthenticatorEnroll` that contains the possible authenticators.
 The list of choices are in the `options` property of a field with `name` set to `"authenticator"` in the remediation `forms` property.